Davenport chained rotations: Complete system of rotations

 A set of Davenport rotations is said to be complete if it is enough to generate any rotation of the space by composition.
 Speaking in matrix terms, it is complete if it can generate any orthonormal matrix of the space, whose determinant is +1.
 Due to the non-commutativity of the matrix product, the rotation system must be ordered.

 Sometimes the order is imposed by the geometry of the underlying problem.
 For example, when used for vehicles, which have a special axis pointing to the "forward" direction, only one of the six possible combinations of rotations is useful.
 The interesting composition is the one able to control the heading and the elevation of the aircraft with one independent rotation each.

 In the adjacent drawing, the yaw, pitch and roll (YPR) composition allows adjustment of the direction of an aircraft with the two first angles.
 A different composition like YRP would allow establishing the direction of the wings axis, which is obviously not useful in most cases.

 Tait–Bryan chained rotations

 Tait–Bryan rotations are a special case in which the first and third axes are perpendicular among them.
-Assuming a reference frame x, y, z with a convention as in image 2, and a plane with yaw, pitch, roll axes like in the image 3, lying horizontal on the plane x, y in the beginning, after performing intrinsic rotations Y, P and R in the yaw, pitch and roll axes (in this order) we obtain something similar to image 4.
+Assuming a reference frame x, y, z with a convention as in figure 1, and a plane with yaw, pitch, roll axes like in the figure 2, lying horizontal on the plane x, y in the beginning, after performing intrinsic rotations Y, P and R in the yaw, pitch and roll axes (in this order) we obtain something similar to figure 3.